16 Unmissable TV Shows You Should Watch on Hulu Right Now

 Note that we’ve only included shows that provide an archive of all episodes starting from the beginning.
-Hulu has plenty of other binge-worthy titles but only provide the last five episodes of them due to licensing agreements.
+Hulu Basic has plenty of other binge-worthy titles, and you can unlock over 50 different channels for watching live TV with a Hulu Live subscription.

 Genre and Drama Shows